vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

 spike to 62 bpm may be reflective of the continued residue of the issues from the past few days.

+### Notes added the evening of the next day (2024-08-30)

+Overall, I had a fairly normal day without a lot of pain.
+The pain was intermittent and mild.
+There was almost no flatulence and gas beyond what I already reported in the morning udpate.

+My day ended up being rather long because there was a lot of work delaying my Trader Joe's trip.
+And after returning I cooked and ate food, and it was about 10 PM by the time I finished.
+Given the goal of having a gap of at least four hours between the end of my last meal and going to sleep, I ended up having to delay sleep to 2 AM.

+### Forty-three days later (2024-08-30)

+#### Notes aded around 9:15 PM

+Overall, this was a fairly good day.
+The flatulence and gas were gone, so I suspect that if it was the B complex then it's gone from my system.

+I was out walking/standing for about four hours continuously starting shortly after noon.
+I didn't notice any abdominal pain for the first 1-2 hours and after that had (very) intermittent mild pain (below the belly button and to the right below, and around the pelvic areas), similar to the cramping sensation I've been having.
+The pain didn't get in the way of any of the stuff I was doing.
+Incidentally, I also had a bit of right shoulder / neck pain from having the backpack on fo too long.

+After I came back home, the intermittent mild pain continued.
+I was also a little tired of the long standing/waiting, so it's hard to gauge the incremental effect of the abdominal pain on my mood and energy levels over the evening.

 ## Current learnings

 I was updating [best practices around abdominal